Our Mission & Values

 Quality – We set high standards in all we do, developing and implementing exemplary policies and practices wherever possible.
 We deliver outstanding service to our patients and those with whom we partner.

 Professionalism – We adhere to courtesy, honesty and responsibility when dealing with all individuals and organizations.
 We complete tasks in a timely manner with the highest quality possible and take pride in completed tasks.

 Community – We recognize the importance of the larger community around us in enabling us to carry out our mission.
 We build and foster healthy relationships and partnerships with other organizations.
 We strive to be an example of a community that plans well and cares well for vulnerable populations.

-Opening in 1993, the Lloyd F. Moss Free Clinic (operated by the Fredericksburg Area Regional Health Council, Inc.) is a 501(c)3 nonprofit organization that provides comprehensive health care free of charge to the low-income, uninsured who reside in the Fredericksburg region.
-With the assistance of hundreds of volunteers, the Clinic provided 11,760 patient visits to 1,826 people in 2017.
-Additionally, 42,000 prescriptions were filled by our on-site licensed pharmacy.
+Opening in 1993, the Lloyd F. Moss Free Clinic (operated by the Fredericksburg Area Regional Health Council, Inc.) is a 501(c)3 nonprofit organization that provides comprehensive health care free of charge to the low-income, uninsured and underserved adults who reside in the Fredericksburg region.
+With the assistance of hundreds of volunteers, the Clinic provided 11,050 patient visits to 1,892 people in 2018.
+Additionally, 41,000 prescriptions were filled by our on-site licensed pharmacy.
 The patient population disproportionately suffers from complicated medical conditions and chronic disease, with approximately 75% having at least one chronic illness.
 An estimated 30% of patients suffer from diabetes.

 The Lloyd F. Moss Free Clinic stands as a shining example of compassionate community service, healthcare volunteerism, and philanthropic support.
 A reflection of the community from which it is hewn, the Clinic proudly delivers regular, quality, life-sustaining and often life-saving health care to thousands of area residents who would otherwise likely go without.